mazx4960/Website-Blog/README.md

 # Notes

-This website was designed for me to learn more about the basics functionality of flask.
+This website was designed for me to learn more about the basic functionality of flask.

 This website was created using Flask.
 Flask is a lightweight `WSGI`_ web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to